BillWhite/GRISCAD/README.md

 will see part of the sphere cut away.
 If you render it will see the entire cube, but there will be a hole inside it.

+## What's More.
+This is supposed to work well with `github.com:billwhite/cookiecutter-openscadpackage`.
+Maybe it does.